matrus2/dynamodb-stream-elasticsearch/README.md

 ## Running the tests

 ### Setup elastic node
-Docker can be used to host a node of elastic search
+Docker can be used to host a node of elasticsearch

 Docker by default tries to pull the ```elasticsearch:latest``` tag from the repository if no version is specifies.
 The tag ```latest`` does not exists, therefore a specific version needs to be specified ie: ```7.2.0```.